slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Appear weak when you are strong and strong when you are weak."
 -- Sun Tzu*

+> *"Everything you say should be true, but not everything true should be said."
+-- Voltaire*

 If we play by the rules too strictly, we are crushed by those around us who are not so foolish.
 Fair players on shady markets usually don’t do well on the short term.